evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Long_Range_AWD/_index.md

 ## Performance

-The Ford Mustang Mach-E Long Range AWD has a maximum power of 258 KW (351 hp/346 bhp) and a total torque of 580 nm (428 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 5.8 seconds and has a top speed of 180 km/h (112 mph).
+The Ford Mustang Mach-E Long Range AWD delivers a solid performance with a maximum power of 258 kW (351 hp / 346 bhp) and a total torque of 580 Nm (428 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.8 seconds and reaches a top speed of 180 km/h (112 mph), making it competitive within its class.

 ## Battery, range, and charging